-Qualified applicants may apply for a student line of credit at our local branch of the Royal Bank of Canada.
+Qualified applicants may apply for a student line of credit at our local branch of the Royal Bank of Canada or at Scotiabank.
 A student line of credit is similar to OSAP in that you do not have to begin paying back your loan until 6 months after graduation, and interest rates are lower than a regular loan.

 Qualified applicants may apply to our branch of The Bank of Nova Scotia for a low-interest Visa that can give you up to a $50,000.00 line of credit.
 You nee a co-signer with a good credit rating who earns at least $30,000.00 to $35,000.00 per year.
 Contact information is available upon request.Back to top

 Yes!
-Check the testimonials page for quotes from students and employees.Back to top
+Check the testimonials page for quotes from students, employees, and industry professionals.Back to top

 Our annual industry night draws recruiters from top companies.
 Max the Mutt is dedicated to assisting our graduates.
 Our Job Placement team counsels soon-to-be graduates, helps our alumni already in the field, and assists employers on a regular basis by forwarding their job opening notices to qualified graduates.
 As a result, employers call frequently to ask us for referrals.Back to top